mellowmarshe/moshimoshi/README.md

 # Moshi moshi

 Moshi Moshi is an open source version of [Dasai Mochi](https://dasai.com.au/products/mochi).
+Moshi randomly picks an animation and runs that animation to include transitioning from the standby, or smile, animation to the new one.

 ![MoshiMoshi Demo](./assets/demo.gif)

-## Tools
+## Tool

 - [Prototyping](https://wokwi.com/)
 - [Display Generator](https://rickkas7.github.io/DisplayGenerator/)